-From January 1, 2015 to December 31, 2015, the MDA received 259 permit applications and issued 259 permits.
-Average time from receipt of an application to issuance was 22 days.
-Two hundred and fifty-seven (257) permits were permitted for fertilizer-only and two (2) were permitted for pesticide and fertilizer.
+From January 1, 2016 to December 31, 2016, the MDA received 320 permit applications and issued 320 permits.
+Average time from receipt of an application to issuance was 11 days.
+Three hundred and seven (307) permits were permitted for fertilizer-only and thirteen (13) were permitted for pesticide and fertilizer.
+During 2015, 259 permits were issued.

-The MDA issues chemigation permits after complete applications are submitted to the MDA because of the "permit-by-rule" process.
-Applicants submit a "permit-by-rule" application to the MDA and certify on the application that they meet the rule and pay the fee.
+The MDA issues chemigation permits under the "permit-by-rule" process.
+Applicants complete and submit a "permit-by-rule" application to the MDA and certify on the application that they meet the rule and pay the fee.